Diogo Costa: International career

-2014–2021: Youth career
+Youth

 Costa started all of Portugal's matches in the 2016 UEFA European Under-17 Championship.
 In the final against Spain, he saved Manu Morlanes' spot kick in a 5–4 penalty shoot-out victory after a 1–1 draw, helping his team win the tournament for the sixth time.
 With the under-19s, he participated in the 2017 European Championship, playing four out of five matches as they lost in the final to England.
 He represented the nation at the 2017 FIFA U-20 World Cup, starting in all the matches in a quarter-final exit.

 In July 2018, Costa played four matches out of five at the UEFA European Under-19 Championship in Finland, helping Portugal win the tournament for the first time, but missed the final due to a muscle injury.
 Previously, on 25 May, the 18-year-old won his first cap for the under-21 side, coming on as a second-half substitute in a 3–2 friendly win over Italy.
 In March 2021, Costa played all of Portugal's matches in the 2021 UEFA European Under-21 Championship, as Portugal finished the tournament as runners-up, losing the final 1–0 to Germany.